 - sliced French or Italian baguette bread (about 3/4 inch thick)

-- shredded Gruyere cheese
+- shredded Gruyere cheese (you could also use thin slices)

 In a large stockpot, heat the olive oil on high until it shimmers.
 Add onions and stir gently to coat in the olive oil.
 Turn heat down to medium.
 Continue to sauté onions, stirring gently and only occasionally*, until they are completely caramelized.
 This will take upwards of 30 minutes or more, so be patient and use your vent hood if you don’t want your home to totally smell of onion.
 It’s not bad, just strong!